dkandalov/dkandalov.github.io/micro-blog.md

 === Reply from [Ray Myers](https://www.linkedin.com/in/cadrlife) ===

 You might already be familiar with FizzBee?
 Kinda Python-like syntax.
-Personally I’d love something that integrates with Lean prover.
+Personally I'd love something that integrates with Lean prover.

 <https://fizzbee.io/>